n45os/Advanced-Computer-Architecture-Exercise-3-1-2022/README.md

 The power of the CPU is separated in many metrics, and by this we can lead to our conclusion.
 For example, if a CPU have a better performance when running a program but its static power consumtion is high, then for a given program that is very complex, if we can run this very fast, we can have an energy efficient run.
 In the other hand, if a CPU is slow but has a very small static power can run a program that is not complex but it needs time to finish better.
 So, the answer is that having the information that we get from McPAT, a 35W CPU could run a program with less batter consumed than a 25W CPU.

 ### 4. An Applied Example

+In this example we have a hypothetical problem that can be run to Xeon CPU 40 times faster than the ARM 9A CPU.
+We have to prove using the McPAT that, even given these facts, A9 can be more energy efficient.

+Looking at the numbers (https://github.com/n45os/Advanced-Computer-Architecture-Exercise-3-1-2022/tree/main/info) we can easily see that the peak power of the ARM A9 (1.74189 W) is about 80 times less than the Xeon's (134.938 W).
+We can also observe a 400 times bigger leakage of the Xeon CPU (0.108687 W to 36.8319 W).
+Taking these numbers in consideration, we can confirm that even if a program runs 40 times faster in a CPU, we cannot lead to the conclusion that it is more energy efficient because we have to take in consideration the leakage, when the CPU is idle.